kailash-manasarovar/statement/docs/timeline/2023/august.md

 - We sit in the bubbly beds outside beside each other.
 - I tell her I'm going to tame the trumpet teacher.

+## Google search

+- My Google search activity develops as I start to look at my own results as well as the `jctot19` account.

 ## Fighting back

 - I realize that Domingo and the trumpet teacher are continuing to harass me online, so I decide to fight back.